Kurento/kurento/source/user/about.rst

 Kurento follows an architecture based on composable modules that can be mix-and-matched, activated, or deactivated at any point in time.
 Developers can create additional modules to add new functionalities that will be able to be plugged-in dynamically.

-With Kurento, it´s an easy task to add third-party media processing algorithms to any WebRTC application, like integrating Computer Vision, Augmented Reality, video indexing, and speech analysis.
+With Kurento, it's an easy task to add third-party media processing algorithms to any WebRTC application, like integrating Computer Vision, Augmented Reality, video indexing, and speech analysis.
 For example, features such as speech recognition, sentiment analysis or face recognition can be developed by specialized teams, and then seamlessly added to Kurento as new modules.